 Looking to save on holiday travel?
+We have tips on the best ways to save money on your holiday plans.
 You can get out of town over Thanksgiving, Christmas and even New Year’s without paying a massive premium on every service from airport parking to hotel rates with a little pre-planning.
 Take a look at our tips on saving on travel during the holidays, and don’t forget to pin the infographic for a reminder!

 1. Book between September and mid-October for the best holiday rates.
 Historically, hotels and airfare tend to go up in price after this time period.
 Since Thanksgiving and Christmas travel dates are reliably high-demand, it’s unlikely you’ll find last-minute sales.